stonepros/stone/doc/releases/mimic.rst

     leaving the one active MDS, stop all standbys, upgrade the single active MDS, then upgrade/start standbys.
 Finally, restore the previous max_mds.

     !!
-NOTE: see release notes on snapshots in CephFS if you have ever enabled snapshots on your file system.
+NOTE: see release notes on snapshots in StoneFS if you have ever enabled snapshots on your file system.

     See also: https://tracker.ceph.com/issues/23172